 "Wait, don't tell me.
 You're Lirus Zetmia, and you're Nocta Ventelle."
 Linoura stated.

 "Yeah, but... how do you know our names?"
 The schoolgirl asked as unease welled up in her gut.

 "Don't take this the wrong way, but...
 There are cameras all around the island and we picked up your conversations."
 Linoura explained.

 "...
 Red flags are already being waved, to be honest."
 Lirus replied.

-"I know, but I had to make sure that you two were safe.
+"I know, I know, but I had to make sure that you two were safe.
 You remember when the plane was crashing?
-Who saved you from certain death?
-I did."
+I was the one who saved you from certain death."
 Linoura proclaimed.